Archive for the ‘2011 — Summer’ Category

 Monday, November 7th, 2011

 Kirkus said of the true crime story, The Man in the Rockefeller Suit by Mark Seal (Viking, 6/2/11), “Patricia Highsmith couldn’t have written a more compelling thriller.”
-Director Scott Cooper (Crazy Heart) has been in talks to direct a movie based this unlikely tale of a man who managed to con people into believing he was a member of the Rockefeller family, helping him to land prestigious jobs on Wall Street.
-He was sentenced to jail after kidnapping his daughter and is now facing charges that he murdered his former landlord in 1985.
+Director Scott Cooper (Crazy Heart) has been in talks to direct a movie based on this unlikely tale of a man who managed to con people into believing he was a member of the Rockefeller family, helping him to land prestigious jobs on Wall Street.
+He was sentenced to jail after kidnapping his own daughter and is now facing charges that he murdered his former landlord in 1985.

 The movie may be on the back burner for a while, however.
 Cooper’s next project is likely to be the adaptation of the Claire Messud novel, The Emperor’s Children (Knopf, 2006), replacing Noah Baumbach.
 It’s set to star Keira Knightley, Michelle Williams, Eric Bana and Richard Gere.